The Yamaha YC61 was recently announced at the 2020 NAMM music conference and it instantly had the keyboard community talking.

 If you’re someone who utilizes organs, pianos, & strings and doesn’t use a ton of synths, this is an incredible option.
 This keyboard is lightweight, weighing only 15 pounds, yet it still feels durable.

 Keyboardists who play gospel or jazz will most likely fall for the YC 61, especially if you enjoy the Nord Electro.
-The sounds were nailed right on the head in my opinion and you get a sense of nostalgia while playing the organs.
+The sounds were nailed right on the head in my opinion and you get a sense of nostalgia while playing electric organs.

 The drawbars are durable and they don’t hurt your fingers while sliding them up and down.
 This is a big plus in my opinion.